act-rules/act-rules.github.io/_rules/block-collapsible-3e12e1.md

 #### Passed Example 5

-The [visibility][visible] of the navigational [block of repeated content][] can be toggled on and off by the [visible][] link at the start of the document.
+In this document, the [visibility][visible] of the navigational [block of repeated content][] can be toggled on and off by the [visible][] link at the start of the document.
 Its [inclusion in the accessibility tree][included in the accessibility tree] can be toggled on and off by the button at the start of the document.

 ```html
 <html>